Day 1 - Southern Terminus (16.7 miles)

 The start was very similar to the PCT as there is no shade just open space, hiking through the high desert.

-Weather wise it didn’t seem to be right around 75 degrees and no wind.
-It did help the humidity is so low, around 4%.
+Weather wise it didn’t seem to bad, right around 75 degrees and no wind.
+It did help that the humidity is so low, around 4%.
 In Tulsa on a good day it’s probably around 40%.
 So while hiking I never felt like I was sweating.

-I started off with a little over 4 liters to get my the first 14 miles to the first water cache.
+I started off with a little over 4 liters of water to get me the first 14 miles to the first water cache.

-A little after 12pm I found some shade enough to lay down to rest and let the hottest part of day pass.
+A little after 12pm I found some shade, just enough to lay down to rest and let the hottest part of day pass.